ggez/ggez/README.md

 # Status

-* Need to implement bitmap fonts
 * Need to add more tests, somehow
 * Need to figure out exiting cleanly.
 THIS IS SOLVED, but blocked by a bug in rust-sdl!
 Issue #530.
-* Do we want to include Love2D's graphics transform functions?  ...probably not, honestly.

-# Things to add atop it

-* Resource loader/cache
-* Scene stack
-* GUI
-* particle system (or put that in with it like LOVE?)
-(No, in LOVE it's part of the main engine 'cause you can't efficiently implement it as a module)
-* Input indirection layer and input state tracking
-* Sprites with ordering, animation, atlasing, tile mapping, etc.

 # Future work

-It *would* be nice to have a full OpenGL-y backend like Love2D does, with things like shaders, render targets, etc.  Right now the API is mostly limited to Love2D 0.7 or so.
+It *would* be nice to have a full OpenGL-y backend like Love2D does, with things like shaders, render targets, etc.  `gfx` might be the best option there, maaaaaaybe.
+Right now the API is mostly limited to Love2D 0.7 or so.
 Using OpenAL (through the `ears` crate perhaps?) for sound would get us positional audio too.

 # Useful goodies